 Will BAFTA cover my travel to and from events?

 We have a number of travel bursaries available per event to supplement travel costs for those travelling more than 50 miles from their home address.
-Further details will be available once you have been accepted and before you pay your fee.
+Further details will be available upon selection and before you pay your fee.